August 20, 2020 Posted by Pocketstop in Mass Notification Social Share

 If the COVID-19 pandemic has taught us anything it is that emergencies can happen at any moment — severe weather, natural disasters or active shooters.
 These are events that threaten employee safety and impact business operations.
-Businesses need to choose the right emergency communications strategy, which includes a modern emergency mass notification system.
+Businesses need to choose the right emergency communications strategy, which can include software and mobile app .

 Selecting the right emergency notification system can help any organization reach all of its employees with critical information, regardless of where employees are, how they work, or what device they are using.